Blogging: things that matter

 Non-English language blogs

-That refers also to blogs in other languages, not in English.
+That refers to blogs in other languages, not in English.
 I can personally use 4 languages at a native level which are Latvian (my native language), German, Russian and English.
 Therefore, I can follow and read blogs in these languages, but the other ones will be questionable.
-If it’s a completely visual blog or consists of only art images or photos, I’d be able to know what it’s about.
+If it’s a completely visual blog or consists of only art images or photos, I’ll be able to know what it’s about.
 If the blog is written in a language, I have no idea about, I will not follow it.
 Google translate is ok, but it really distorts complex languages.
 I actually have done this: when I want to have a good laugh, I click on Translate into Latvian, and it’s really hilarious how my content comes out.
 There is no point reading poetry with Google translate.

 Blogging is something overwhelmingly huge nowadays.
 While policies and rules change, blogging ethics stay in effect regardless of that.
-We have to also respect others, their preferences and their opinion.
-If you are writing about sensitive subjects, expect reaction which might be not always what you want.
+We have to respect others, their preferences and their opinions.
+If you are writing about sensitive subjects, expect reaction which might be not always what you like.
 Don’t put pressure on other bloggers to follow you or like what you write.
 I’ve seen very poor blogs with many followers and vice versa.
 Some blogs are created for to stay, some will cease to exist if there is no genuine passion or good content.
 I don’t think one should start a blog if they don’t have what to say.
 While I do not chase numbers of followers or post every day, I still appreciate thoughtful and educated, as well as sincere and mindful comments.
 I do follow back blogs which deserve that, but never when somebody tells me to.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.